open-contracting/kingfisher-summarize/docs/database.rst

-Database Tables Reference
+Database tables reference
 =========================

 Each collection-specific schema contains some or all of the tables below.

+Except for the tables in the :ref:`metadata` and :ref:`fields` sections, all tables are created and populated by the :ref:`refresh-views` command (or the :ref:`add-view` command if the ``--dontbuild`` flag isn't set).

+.. _metadata:

 Metadata
 --------

-These tables are created and populated by the :doc:`cli/add-view` command.
+These tables are created and populated by the :ref:`add-view` command.

 selected_collections
 ~~~~~~~~~~~~~~~~~~~~